Number 96 (TV series): Broadcasting and production

 A later interracial romance saw Indigenous actress Justine Saunders playing hairdresser Rhonda Jackson.
 She had an affair with Dudley (Chard Hayward) but was secretly in love with Arnold (Jeff Kevin) and the actress became the first Aboriginal woman to appear on the cover of TV Week while publicising this role.

 The final year of Number 96 featured the reintroduction of sexual situations with more nudity, and increasingly violent situations.
 Carol Raye, who played Amanda and stayed on behind the scenes to do casting, left the show and creator David Sale also quit in its final months.

 Don and Dudley had split; Don's new boyfriend was schizophrenic Rob Forsyth (John McTernan) and then corrupt cult leader Joshua (Shane Porteous).
 The show's final months saw Dudley being graphically machine-gunned to death in the Wine Bar (now a disco called Duddles), and a neo-Nazi bikie gang ran amok in a violent storyline that upset some real-life bikers.

 As ratings fell, the boldest move in the show's final months was showing full frontal nudity with the arrival of Miss Hemingway, a delusional psychiatric patient who didn't like wearing clothes.
 The move, however, attracted just three complaints, despite being screened on free to air TV at 8:30 pm.

 Other bedroom farce sequences featured male and female nudity.
 A scene where Jane Chester becomes a prostitute and is asked to whip her male client, new Number 96 resident Toby Buxton (Malcolm Thompson), featured a brief glimpse of his full frontal male nudity.

 Another world first in its dying months was the first use of a four letter word in a TV drama, when Grant Chandler asked if anyone found the word "shit" offensive.

 These changes were made to combat falling viewing figures, but it didn't work and in April 1977 the series was cancelled due to declining ratings.
-Joe Hasham, Pat McDonald and Ron Shand were the only original cast members to remain to the final episode.
+Pat McDonald, Ron Shand and Joe Hasham were the only original cast members to remain to the final episode.